denisugo/back_end_portfolio/README.md

 ## Cons

-- Query scripts doesn't provide proper check, if some SQL constrain rules are violeted.
+- Query scripts don't provide proper check, if some SQL constrain rules are violeted.
 It just returns _undefined_ when an error is trown